casacore/python-casacore/README.rst

   library installed in a different location have a loook at the  `build_ext` help::

    $ python ./setup.py build_ext -h

+  For example, if `casacore` is installed in `/opt/local/`, you can specify the library path and include path with

+   $ python ./setup.py build_ext -I/opt/local/include -L/opt/local/lib

+   $ python ./setup.py install

 Using pip